donmai-me/MaiConverter/README.md

 If you're not familiar with these file formats, then you can read about sdt files [here](https://listed.to/@donmai/18173/the-four-chart-formats-of-maimai-classic) and simai files [here](https://w.atwiki.jp/simai/pages/25.html).
 You can read about my blog post about this [here](https://listed.to/@donmai/18284/newly-released-simai-to-sdt-converter)

-If you're interested in anything maimai modding related, then go join [MaiMai TEA](https://discord.gg/82UR3e2akE) in Discord.
+If you're interested in anything MaiMai modding related, then go join [MaiMai TEA](https://discord.gg/82UR3e2akE) in Discord.

 # Dependencies
 * [Pycryptodome](https://pypi.org/project/pycryptodome)
 * [Lark](https://pypi.org/project/lark-parser)

 # Commandline
-The command-line script, installed as part of the package, can parse, convert, encrypt, or decrypt Maimai chart formats.
+The command-line script, installed as part of the package, can parse, convert, encrypt, or decrypt MaiMai chart formats.
 The general form is:

 ```maiconverter COMMAND /path/to/file/or/directory```